devilb2103/StonkSim_X64/README.md

 # StonkSim_X64

-python project for class 12 because why not
+school python project for class 12 because i was forced to